- In Primeval Days, the buttock was the primary sexual attraction, not the breast (It all goes back to the caveman!).

 Bloomstone: We're both big fans of CNBC's The Big Idea with Donny Deutsch, and he was very enthusiastic about the product.
 In fact, he said Booty Pop™ was the greatest name of all time - and that's when the media took notice and soon were captivated by the whole bootylicious craze.

-Reisler: Within a few months, Booty Pop™ panties were featured on The Today Show, Entertainment Tonight's “Must Have” List, The Tonight Show with Jay Leno, Martha Stewart Living - and on Live with Regis and Kelly, co-host Kelly Ripa proudly wore her Booty Pop™ panties and said, “I may never take these off!”
+Reisler: Within a few months, Booty Pop™ panties were featured on The Today Show, Entertainment Tonight's “Must Have” List, The Tonight Show with Jay Leno, Martha Stewart Living - and on Live with Regis and Kelly, co-host Kelly Ripa was the first celebrity to proudly wear her Booty Pop™ panties on her show and said, “I may never take these off!”

 Bloomstone: Sherri Shepherd wore her Booty Pop™ panties on The View and was teased by Whoopi Goldberg that she had undergone expensive Beverly Hills cosmetic surgery.
 Sherri revealed she was wearing Booty Pop™ panties because she “always wanted a booty!”